-Returns the value for a widget in the touch controller user interface.
+Returns the value for a widget.
+Widgets are used in custom panels, for example in-room controls, that are added to the user interface.
 The value space depends on the widget type.
 The value is an empty string until a value is set with the UserInterface Extensions Widget SetValue command.